amo-om/kuteta-web/content/index.md

 	- [ ] Relative clauses
 	- [ ] Politeness forms, honorifics, and mood
 	- [ ] Commands & imperatives
-- [ ] Create syllabic glyphs
+- [x] Create alphabetic glyphs
-- [ ] Create phonemic alphabet (based on glyph & roman letters)
 - [ ] Develop a more in-depth lexicon
-- [ ] Create custom fonts for all writing systems
+- [ ] Create custom font for writing
-- [ ] Translate poems, stories, quotes, etc. (based on reccomendation)
+- [ ] Translate poems, stories, quotes, etc. (based on recommendation)
+- [ ] Possibly more punctuation types
+- [ ] Create a way to organise glyphs into a circle

 [^1]: Kute = Language / Ta = past tense → First Speech / Language of the Past, etc.

+[^2]: Occasionally updated